j0minr/j0minr/README.md

 - 👋 Hi, I’m @j0minr
 - 👀 I’m interested in anime art political government and you
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning java react c# python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on you
-- 📫 How to reach me ...ig thisminr
+- 📫 How to reach me ig thisminr
-- 😄 Pronouns🧯
+- 😄 Pronouns🧯 คนสวยยย
 - ⚡ Fun fact: i am want to sleep

 <!---